Grilled Caesar Salad

 Cut romaine hearts in half lengthwise.
 Brush the cut sides lightly with olive oil.

-Keep the root end intact - it holds the leaves together on the grill.
-If the heads fall apart, you're chasing lettuce through grate gaps.
+Keep the root end intact.
+It holds the leaves together on the grill.
+If the heads fall apart, you’re chasing lettuce through grate gaps.

 - 2